Tom Brady wins Super Bowl No. 7, Buccaneers beat Chiefs 31-9

 Shaq Barrett had one of three sacks on Mahomes, who spent most of the game trying to escape Jason Pierre-Paul, William Gholston and a relentless group.

+“There was nothing that was gonna stop us from winning this game,” Barrett said.
+"I knew we were going to keep the pressure up.
+Coach Bowles had a great game plan.
+We had the guys up there to make it work and we made it work, baby.”

-Brady was 6-3 in Super Bowls during 20 seasons in New England before he signed a $50 million, two-year contract with Tampa in March.
-The Buccaneers hadn’t reached the playoffs since 2007 and hadn’t won a postseason game since Jon Gruden led Tampa over Oakland in Super Bowl 37.
+After 20 seasons in New England, Brady signed a $50 million, two-year contract with Tampa in March.
+The Buccaneers hadn’t reached the playoffs since 2007 and hadn’t won a postseason game since the 2002 title season.

-Despite the home-field advantage, it wasn’t until Brady hooked up with Gronkowski for a 21-6 lead that fans chanted: “Let’s Go Bucs!”
-They were roaring in the fourth quarter.

 Brady avenged his loss against Chiefs defensive coordinator Steve Spagnuolo, who held the same position for the Giants when New York stifled the Patriots in the 2008 Super Bowl, preventing New England from a perfect season.

-Brady’s New England teams won their titles by a combined 30 points, an average margin of five per victory.
-A 13-3 win over the Los Angeles Rams two years ago had been the most lopsided score until this one.

 The warmer climate suited Brady perfectly.
-He passed Michael Jordan for more championships and it doesn’t seem he’s ready to slow down.
-He already said he might play past age 45,
+He passed Michael Jordan in championships and it doesn’t seem he’s ready to slow down.
+He already said he might play past age 45.

 Comments